embulk/embulk/docs/eeps/draft-compact-core-principle.md

 // ==> IllegalArgumentException is thrown.
 ```

-The difference caused a regression in [embulk-output-ftp](https://github.com/embulk/embulk-output-ftp) and some other plugins, indeed.
+The difference caused a regression in [embulk-output-ftp](https://github.com/embulk/embulk-output-ftp) and some other plugins.
 Those plugins were calling `TempFileSpace#createTempFile` with the user-specified path as-is, which could contain a nested path (such as `path/to/file.csv`).
 It was working with `File.createTempFile` just luckily, but it started to fail with `Files.createTempFile`.

 In this case, we decided to "fix" it in each plugin, not in the core.

 * [Do not use prefix in createTempFile, and release 0.2.3 (embulk/embulk-output-ftp#26)](https://github.com/embulk/embulk-output-ftp/pull/26)

 Embulk still has a motivation to provide `TempFileSpace` so that Embulk can control the temporary files, for example, cleaning up when a plugin aborts.
 It was unavoidable.
-But, this case still explains how difficult to make just a small change in the core.
-The core should provided just the minimum dependencies for plugins.
+But, this case still explains the difficulty to make just a small change in the core.
+The core should have provided just minimum dependencies for plugins.

 ### Case #3: Library dependencies of Jackson

-Embulk had contained [Jackson](https://github.com/FasterXML/jackson) libraries as dependencies directly in the core.
-Jackson consisted of multiple artifacts, from the core librarires, to supportive sub libraries.
-The Embulk core contained only the core libraries of Jackson, such as [`jackson-core`](https://github.com/FasterXML/jackson-core), [`jackson-annotations`](https://github.com/FasterXML/jackson-annotations), and [`jackson-databind`](https://github.com/FasterXML/jackson-databind).
+Embulk had contained [Jackson](https://github.com/FasterXML/jackson) as dependency librarires directly in the core.
+Jackson consisted of multiple artifacts, from the core libraries, to supportive sub libraries.
+The Embulk core contained only Jackson core libraries, such as [`jackson-core`](https://github.com/FasterXML/jackson-core), [`jackson-annotations`](https://github.com/FasterXML/jackson-annotations), and [`jackson-databind`](https://github.com/FasterXML/jackson-databind).

-Jackson's sub libraries expect to be used with the same versions of its core libraries.
+Jackson sub libraries expect to be used with the same versions of its core libraries.
 For example, [`jackson-datatype-cbor:2.6.7`](https://github.com/FasterXML/jackson-dataformat-cbor/tree/jackson-dataformat-cbor-2.6.7) expects to be used with `jackson-core:2.6.7`.
 It has no guarantee to work well with unmatched versions.
 This is common expectation in multi-artifact libraries like Jackson in general.

 The Embulk core contained a certain fixed version of Jackson core libraries.
 It was Jackson 2.5.3 until Embulk v0.8.21, and it has been Jackson 2.6.7 until Embulk v0.10.
 Those Jackson core libraries are applied (loaded) for plugins as well.
 What if a plugin wanted to use another Jackson sub library?
 What if they needed a newer version of the sub library?
 What if the Embulk core upgraded its Jackson core libraries?